 The debit card is carried just in case, but we have not needed to use the usual debit card since we have the other card.

-A credit card is required for almost the entire planning and purchases part of your trip.
-For example, you need it to rent a car, as they don’t usually support debit cards.
+A credit card is required for almost the entire planning and purchasing part of your trip.
+For example, you need to rent a car, as they don’t usually support debit cards.

 Find a credit card that has the following characteristics: